 The majority of the Group's activities are carried out in the eurozone.
 Outside Europe, the Riyadh subway project in Saudi Arabia got underway in 2013.
 In 2014 and 2016, the company closed forward exchange contracts for the Riyadh metro project, hedging the currency risk on future cash flows in USD until early 2020 and an on balance sheet hedge terminated by the end of 2022.
-Incidental non-euro positions are hedged using forward exchange contracts.
-Currency risk on foreign subsidiaries' shareholders' equity and on long-term loans granted to these subsidiaries, known as the translation risk, is not hedged, with the exception of Antea United States.
+Currency risk on foreign subsidiaries' shareholders' equity and on long-term loans granted to these subsidiaries, known as the translation risk, is not hedged, with the exception of Antea USA.